KjetilIN/OS_Kernel/README.md

 }
 ```

 The byte is created by first adding th background color.
 Then **shifting it left by 4 bits**.
 Then doing the or operator with the foreground color.
 That will combine the two colors into a single byte, where the background color comes first and then the foreground color.
-Each taking 4 bits.
+Each color using 4 bits.

+Next two new structs - `ScreenChar` and `Bugger`.
+The ScreenChar is for a single character.
+It contains the ascii code and th color code.
+The buffer represents the text buffer.
+We set the size of the buffer, so that it has 25 rows and 80 columns.
+By using the macro `repr(C)`, we make the struct structure be in the order as a C structure.
+The order of the fields are important for the screen character.

 ### Unit and Integration testing in no_std executables